 For non-harmonised products, the relevant legislation is the General Product Safety Directive, which sets down a requirement that all non-food consumer products be safe.

 Only safe products may be placed on the EU market.
 Market Surveillance Authorities (MSA) are responsible for ensuring product safety at a national level.
 For a list of MSA and the areas for which they have responsibility, see Irish Market Surveillance Authorities.
 MSA operate with the powers outlined in Regulation (EC) No. 765/2008, which sets down rules on accreditation (see Irish National Accreditation Board) and market surveillance.
+For further information on sectors, see product safety sectors.

 For details of the Irish Market Surveillance Authorities along with information of their market surveillance procedures for 2019, see Market Surveillance Plan for Ireland 2019.